kernsuite-debian/spead2/doc/cpp-recv.rst

 For an allocator set on a stream, a pointer to a :cpp:class:`spead2::recv::packet_header` is passed as a hint to the allocator, allowing memory to be placed according to information in the packet.
-Note that for unreliable transport this could be any packet from the heap, and you should not rely on it being the initial packet.
+Note that if the :cpp:class:`~spead2::recv::stream_config` has been configured to allow out-of-order packets then this could be any packet from the heap, rather than the first one.

 .. doxygenclass:: spead2::memory_allocator
    :members: allocate, free

+The file :file:`examples/gdrapi_example.cu` in the spead2 source distribution shows an example of using a custom memory allocator to allocate memory for heaps on the GPU.

 Custom memory scatter
 ---------------------------